Ruach/ruach.github.io/_posts/2021-05-28-O3-CPU-Decode.markdown

 166     }
 ```
 Because the TimeBuffer needs to allocate and deallocate new class object
-at every clock cycle, it's constructor is designed to utilize the
+at every clock cycle,
+it's constructor is designed to utilize
-preallocated memory called **data** member field.
+a preallocated memory called **data** member field.
-With the help of **placement new**, its constructor can initialize
+With the help of **placement new**,
+its constructor can initialize
 new object at specific location, index vector.
-As shown in its constructor, it populates T typed object size times
+As shown in its constructor,
+it populates T typed object,
-on the data array.
-After that it makes the index vector point to the
+size times on the data array.
+It makes the index vector point to the allocated objects.
-allocated objects.
 At its desctructor, it deletes the data array and every objects
 pointed to by the index vector.